sap-tutorials/data-warehouse-cloud/tutorials/data-warehouse-cloud-bi6-connect-excel/data-warehouse-cloud-bi6-connect-excel.md

     ![Global Sales](T06 4.png)

-3. Enter the user credentials for the SAP Data Warehouse Cloud database user, and click on **Connect**.
+3. Enter the user credentials for the SAP Datasphere database user, and click on **Connect**.

     ![Charts](T06 5.png)